lnbits/nostrmesh/README.md

 ESP32 microcontrollers are both highly affordable and widely accessible.
 With a mere $1 cost for the basic controller, nodes can be effortlessly integrated into passive electronics such as light bulbs, facilitating the creation of a robust mesh network.

-##### Each node has the ability to:
+##### Each nostrmesh node has the ability to:
 * Establish a WiFi station
-* Set up a web server
+* Set up a websocket server
-* Initialize a websocket connection
 * Connect to a websocket
-* Enable a stateless relay for sending and receiving events
+* Run a stateless nostr relay for sending and receiving events using <a href="https://github.com/lnbits/arduino-nostr">Nostr-Arduino</a>
-* Act as a nostr client (optional: applicable when the microcontroller is utilized in an IoT device, such as a weather station for data posting)
+* Run a nostr client using <a href="https://github.com/lnbits/arduino-nostr">Nostr-Arduino</a>

 ## Comparison with Current Systems